-The intensive English for academic purposes curriculum focuses on general academic English and is designed for students who meet every Michigan Technological University admission requirement except for language.
-The rigorous curriculum is designed to help students improve their English language proficiency for academic and personal purposes.
-The IESL program offers a full-time curriculum of 18-24 hours per week.
+The IESL program is rigorous, designed for students who meet every Michigan Technological University admission requirement except for language.
+We offer a full-time curriculum of 18-24 hours per week.
 See the Courses page for more information.
-IESL does not serve Beginners.

 Why Enroll in Michigan Technological University’s IESL program?

-- have excellent teachers with strong professional training and experience
+- Learn from excellent and experienced teachers with strong professional training.

-- have access to social events both within the IESL program and across the university, and you will
+- Be invited to participate and practice new skills at fun social events within the IESL program and across Campus.

 The IESL Program offers intensive English instruction for academic purposes to prepare students for academic study.
 Applicants must submit a TOEFL or IELTS score to be considered.
 Conditional admission is offered to students interested in undergraduate study at the university but do not have the required English language test score.